Cookadle/cart253/frogfrogfrog/ideas.md

 # Starting points
-make frog eyes bigger
+integrate the music and dont forget a mute button

 scoring system
 negative value ,every fly eaten is one less annoying frog in this damned world a fly lays up to 75 to 150 eggs so each fly is female in this game nd losing their babies, spiders take time creeping up on screen as score keep going lower and lower

-** Draw aserite of three eggs larvae as currency next to score IF YOU HAVE TIME
+** Draw aserite of three eggs larvae as currency next to score I

-ending + end screen
-instrution screen n title
-music

 for ping pong frog